Skip to main content

 Use ChatGPT when:

-1. You need to brainstorm course ideas or topics.
+• You need to brainstorm course topics or generate course ideas quickly

-5. You’re exploring different teaching methods for varied learning styles.
+• You're exploring different teaching methods for varied learning styles

 Use Coassemble when:

-2. You want built-in quizzes, tracking, and branding.
-No extra tools required.
+• You want built-in interactive elements, tracking, and branding without extra tools

-3. You need to share training instantly across Slack, LMSs, or links.
+• You need to share knowledge instantly inside Slack, by link, or through your existing LMS

-You can also check out alternatives to ChatGPT for course creation to see how different tools compare.
+Check out alternatives to ChatGPT for course creation to see how different AI tools compare.

 Wrapping up

 Your team already has the knowledge.
-Coassemble can help you move it.
+Coassemble helps you move it.

 FAQs about ChatGPT prompts for course creation